Kodagrux/Leap2Arduino2Tx/README.md

 ### Known Issues
 * The UI sometimes freezes (but the commands are still beeing sent)
-* The program only sends channel-updates every 0.05 seconds (due to limitations in the Arduino hardware), this isn't really a problem since it's fast enough, but users should be aware
+* The program only sends channel-updates every 0.05 seconds (at best; due to limitations in the Arduino hardware), this isn't really a problem since it's fast enough, but users should be aware

 ### Inspirations